Single-payer healthcare: Colorado

 The Colorado State Health Care System Initiative, Amendment 69, was a citizen-initiated constitutional amendment proposal in November 2016 to vote on a single-payer healthcare system called ColoradoCare.
 The system would have been funded by a 10% payroll tax split 2:1 between employers and employees.
 This would have replaced the private health insurance premiums currently paid by employees and companies.
 It would have begun operating in 2019 and was estimated to require revenue of $38 billion annually (from the Federal government and payroll taxes) and provide coverage for all residents, with no deductibles.

 The ballot measure was rejected by 79% of voters.

+Connecticut

+Four bills to study or establish a statewide single-payer health plan have been introduced in the Connecticut General Assembly since 2021: HB 5340 in 2021 and HB 5773 in 2025 to establish a single-payer health plan in Connecticut; and HB 7101 in 2025 and HB 5041 in 2026 to establish a commission to conduct an economic analysis of establishing a single-payer health plan.
+The first three proposals died in committee; the fourth has been tabled.

+In 2025, State Representative Josh Elliott, who had previously introduced HB 5773, announced his candidacy for governor of connecticut in 2026, challenging incumbent Governor Ned Lamont on a platform that includes establishing universal healthcare.
+Lamont later announced his own plan for a single-payer healthcare system—called the "Connecticut option"—during his 2026 State of the Union address, proposing HB 5041 to establish a commission for studying a universal healthcare system.

 Hawaii

 In 2009, the Hawaii state legislature passed a single-payer healthcare bill that was vetoed by Republican Governor Linda Lingle.
 While the veto was overridden by the legislature, the bill was not implemented.

 Illinois

 In 2007, the Health Care for All Illinois Act was introduced and the Illinois House of Representatives' Health Availability Access Committee passed the single-payer bill favorably out of committee by an 8–4 vote.
 The legislation was eventually referred back to the House rules committee and not taken up again during that session.